jayelle0609/Tidying-Data-Files/Travel_Visualizations/READMEtravel.md

 ## Tools
 - Python 🐍
 - Pandas & NumPy 📊
-- Matplotlib & Seaborn & Plotly🎨
+- Matplotlib & Seaborn & Plotly 🎨

 ## Notes
-- Just for fun, personal use, and aesthetic chaos.
+- Just for fun, personal use, and aesthetic chart-ical beauty.
 - All charts are more about storytelling than financial advice.
 - Created purely out of my genuine love for charting and to organize my thoughts
-- It truly helped me **visualize the damage**... my love for travel is doing to my wallet 🥲🥲🥲
+- It truly helped me **visualize the damage**... my love for travel is doing **to my wallet** 🥲🥲🥲